ericmackrodt/react-modals-suck/README.md

 This is bad because of ...

 1. **Boilerplate**: Excessive boilerplate code for simple modal operations.
 2. **State Management**: Dependency on state from the parents that add more code and complexity to the parent component.
+Also, depending on how you built your modal, you'll have to make sure you clear it's state when you close it.
 3. **Readability**: Reduced readability due having to go back and forth to find where the modal is being opened, then find out where it's being closed and where the code path for confirmation is.
 You don't have a straight flow that is easy to follow.

 ## Usage with `react-modals-suck`